Option #3: Personal Manifesto

 literature, with a strong path of ensemble creation and studentgenerated

+work.
 The final year puts the work in the context of the

 profession, connects the student to artistic and industry leaders while